mehotkhan/safarnak.app/.github/ENVIRONMENT_SETUP.md

 - Use separate caches for different job types

 ### 2. Build Optimization
-- Use parallel jobs where possible
+- Use parallel jobs where possible (currently Android-only)
-- Optimize Docker images if using containerized builds
+- Optimize Gradle build configuration
-- Consider using self-hosted runners for faster builds

-### 3. Deployment Optimization
-- Use incremental deployments where possible
-- Implement blue-green deployments for zero downtime
-- Monitor deployment times and optimize accordingly
+- Monitor build times and optimize accordingly

+### 3. Deployment Optimization (Currently Disabled)
+- Deployment optimization is currently disabled
+- Will be re-enabled when worker builds are restored

 ## Security Best Practices

-### 1. Secret Management
+### 1. Secret Management (Currently Not Applicable)
+- **No external secrets required** for Android builds
+- Uses GitHub Actions built-in authentication
-- Rotate API tokens regularly
+- No API tokens to manage or rotate
-- Use minimal required permissions
-- Never log secret values
-- Use environment-specific secrets when possible

 ### 2. Access Control
 - Limit workflow permissions to minimum required